One country. Two Queen's. Three centuries.

-Queen Elizabeth II is the great, great, great granddaughter of Queen Victoria and it appears while some things run in families, others definitely do not.
+Queen Elizabeth II is the great-great-granddaughter of Queen Victoria and it appears that while some things run in families, others definitely do not.

 A plethora of prime ministers

-Victoria saw 10 prime ministers come and go during her reign.
+Victoria saw ten prime ministers come and go during her reign.
 And that’s just in the UK.
 If you include New Zealand, Canada and Australia, the total goes up to 33.

 It was Albert that convinced Victoria to rise above politics.
 Previously she had become very personally involved.
 In fact, Melbourne remained in office despite defeat, purely due to Victoria’s stubbornness.